Static Charged Polytropic Spheres with a Cosmological Constant: Physical Acceptability and Trapped Orbits: Charged Fluid Spheres with a Cosmological Constant

 This equation will serve as a `master equation' for the analysis in this paper\footnote{An alternative would have been to impose an ansatz on the mass (or density) profile and derive a similar master equation in terms of charge distribution. }.
 If we can solve this equation to find $m(r)$, then all the other physical and geometric properties of the corresponding polytropic configuration will follow from there.
 However, we can only do this numerically owing to the highly non-linear nature of equation \eqref{masseq}.
 We use numerical integrators and differential equation solvers in Python \cite{scipy2020} to obtain the mass profiles.
 The initial conditions used are, $m(r_i) = 1\times 10^{-12}$ and $m^\prime(r_i) = \frac{\rho_0}{4\pi r_i^2}$, where, $r_i = 0.001$.
 The initial values, $m(r_i)$ and $r_i$, are taken to be not exactly zero to avoid numerical errors that may arise due to division by zero.

 We consider the range, $1\le \Gamma \le 5$, since the polytropic index for compact objects falls in this range \cite{douchin2001,haensel2002}.
 We note that the above equation becomes singular at centre for $n < \hf$ and everywhere for $n = \hf$.
 To avoid this, we choose the range, $1\le n \le 5$.
 We also vary the values of $\rho_0$ and $Q$ and present several cases.
 The values of these two parameters are taken to be their typical values for ultra-compact objects, which in geometric units become, $\rho_0 \sim 10^{-9}$ m$^{-2}$ and $Q \sim 10^3$ m \cite{ray2003,ray2004} while $\kappa$ is calculated by fixing the ratio, $\frac{p_0}{\rho_0} = 0.2$.
 We use this value because it satisfies the constraint, $\frac{p_0}{\rho_0} < \frac{1}{\Gamma}$ that comes from causality \cite{stuch2016,stuchlik2017}.
 Further, the cosmological constant is fixed by cosmology \cite{planck2018} while we take $r_b = 10^4$ m which is a typical size of a neutron star.

 We plot the mass profile for different values of these parameter in figure \ref{fig-massprofile} below.

-We find that for these ranges of different parameters, the mass distribution is relatively well-behaved.
+We find that for these ranges of different parameters, the mass distribution is relatively well-behaved except for $\rho_0 \gtrsim 10^{-8} $ and $Q \gtrsim 10^4$ as can be seen in the bottom row of the plot.
 Corresponding to different values of $Q$, the generalised Buchdahl limit \cite{andrea2012} on the total inertial mass can be calculated to be between $4\times 10^3$ m to $6\times 10^3$ m.
-The total mass, $m(r_b)$, falls in this range for all the cases.
-For $\rho_0 \gtrsim \times 10^{-8} $ and $Q \gtrsim 10^4$, distribution slowly ceases behaving well as seen in the bottom row of the plot.
-Further, in all of the well-behaved cases, the models obey the generalised Buchdahl limit \cite{andrea2012} for $Q\sim 10^3$.
+The total mass, $m(r_b)$, falls in this range for all the well-behaved cases.
+Further, for this range of the total mass and the total charge, the static radius ($r_s$) (also called the turnaround radius) \cite{german2024} can be calculated to be in the range, $4.2\times 10^{18}\ {\rm m} < r_s < 5.6 \times 10^{18}$ m.
+As expected, the size of the polytropic fluid spheres ($r_b$) that we have used here is much smaller than the static radius.
+This is not surprising and has been already noted for uncharged polytropic configurations, for example, in \cite{stuch2016}.
 We will show in the proceeding sections that these cases also follow the standard physical acceptability criteria.